vhub-team/native-db/functions/0xDCCFD3F106C36AB4.md

 # PLAYER::IS_PLAYER_FREE_FOR_AMBIENT_TASK

 ## Summary
-Returns TRUE if the player is currently not in combat, climbing, jumping or firing a gun.
+Returns TRUE if the player is currently not in combat, climbing, jumping or firing a gun

 ## Parameters
 * **PLAYER_INDEX** playerIndex